NASA probe to observe near-Earth asteroid's 2029 close encounter

 PLANETARY SCIENCE AND DEFENSE

 Like other asteroids, Apophis is a relic of the early solar system.
-Its mineralogy and chemistry have been largely unchanged for more than 4.5 billion years, offering clues to the origin and development of rocky planets like Earth.
+Its mineralogy and chemistry are largely unchanged in more than 4.5 billion years, offering clues to the origin and development of rocky planets like Earth.

 Apophis is substantially larger than that asteroid but tiny compared with the one that struck Earth 66 million years ago, wiping out the dinosaurs.